STATE OF NEVADA

 2. A current Nevada Department of Education SLP endorsement issued on or before September 30, 2026, uploaded directly into the online application.

-6. Military affiliation documentation, if applicable, must be uploaded in the online application to receive a 50% discount on initial licensing fees.
+4. Military affiliation documentation, if applicable, must be provided to receive a 50% discount on initial licensing fees.

 No additional certifications or examinations are required.
 All applicants & licensees should be familiar with the practice laws and regulations under which they are applying or licensed to work and may test their knowledge in our optional Jurisprudence Exam.